isomerpages/mha-hdg/index.md

       image: /images/G3_1.jpg
       button: Proceed to Gallery Three
       url: /galleries/many-faiths-one-people
-      title: MANY FAITHS, ONE PEOPLE
+      subtitle: MANY FAITHS, ONE PEOPLE
   - infopic:
       description: Come and reflect on the role you can play in helping to sustain a harmonious Singapore.
 Make a personal commitment to preserve this